MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/campaign-conversion-goal.md

 ## <a name="actiontype"></a>Action Type
 Determines whether to add, or remove the [Campaign Conversion Goal Item](campaign-conversion-goal.md) records that you include in the same Bulk upload file.

-If the action type is "Add", the service will attempt to add the [Customer List Item](customer-list-item.md) records that you include in the same Bulk upload file.
+If the action type is "Add", the service will attempt to add the [Campaign Conversion Goal Item](campaign-conversion-goal.md) records that you include in the same Bulk upload file.

-If the action type is set to "Remove", the service will attempt to remove the [Campaign Conversion Goal Item](campaign-conversion-goal.md) records that you include in the same Bulk upload file.
+If the action type is set to "Delete", the service will attempt to remove the [Campaign Conversion Goal Item](campaign-conversion-goal.md) records that you include in the same Bulk upload file.

 **Add:** Required